BexelOJ/Online_Coding_Learning_Platforms/README.md

 # Online Platform to learn different Technologies in IT Industry.
-URLs to learn coding Online:
+URLs to learn different Technologies Online:

 https://profile.w3schools.com/